 - ½ teaspoon kosher salt

-- 1 cup (125g) confectioners' sugar, sifted
+- 1 cup (125 g) confectioners' sugar

 - Add in flour, baking powder, and salt and mix until just incorporated, scraping the sides of the bowl as needed.

-- Remove bowl from stand mixer and stir in the 3/4 of the coated apples by hand.
-(Reserve about 1/2 cup to pour on top.)
+- Remove bowl from stand mixer and stir in the ¾ of the coated apples by hand.
+(Reserve about ½ cup to pour on top.)

 - Place remaining apples on top.
-Tap pan on the counter to settle.

 Did you make this recipe?